jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

-    After a successful remote installation of a subcloud in a Distributed Cloud system, a subsequent remote reinstallation fails because of an existing ssh key entry in the ``/root/.ssh/known_hosts`` on the System Controller.
-In this case, delete the host key entry, if present, from ``/root/.ssh/known_hosts`` on the System Controller before doing reinstallations.
+    After a successful remote installation of a subcloud in a Distributed Cloud system, a subsequent remote reinstallation fails because of an existing ssh key entry in the ``/root/.ssh/known_hosts`` on the system controller.
+In this case, delete the host key entry, if present, from ``/root/.ssh/known_hosts`` on the system controller before doing reinstallations.

 .. rubric:: |prereq|